sebnyberg/sttrouter/README.md

 # sttrouter

-A macOS-only Go CLI tool for speech-to-text transcription using the Azure OpenAI hosted version of GPT-4o.
+A Go CLI tool for speech-to-text transcription using the Azure OpenAI hosted version of GPT-4o.

 ## How it works